-The 2013 camping season is in the history books.
+The 2014 camping season is in the history books.
 The windows are shut, the horses put out to pasture and the office staff is headed for a long winters nap.
-We had 6 great sessions and over 600 happy campers.
-When it was all completed for our main camping season at Camp La Junta, and Lori and Cheryl were starting on the lost and found laundry, Scott, Dave and I turned our energies toward our annual DREAMKAMP.
+We had 6 great sessions and over 650 happy campers.
+When our main camp summer was all completed here at Camp La Junta, and Katie and Cheryl were starting on the lost and found laundry, Scott, Dave and I turned our energies toward our annual DREAMKAMP.

 Since 1997, the final week of the summer is always our DREAMKAMP.
 It’s our week to give back to the community.
-For our 18th August, we hosted a hundred Kerr County kids for a free week of camp, absolutely no cost to them.
+For our 18th year, we hosted over a hundred Kerr County kids for a free week of camp, absolutely no cost to them.
 These outstanding kids were selected by their teachers for their attitude, enthusiasm and leadership potential.
 We run them through a week of Christian Leadership training.
-We squeeze in as many activities as we can surrounded by a morning Bible study by a local clergy and an evening campfire message by a local community leader!
+We squeeze in as many activities as we can, surrounded by a morning Bible study by a local clergy and an evening campfire message by a local community leader!
 We even have girls!
-It’s a great way for us to end the summer and work on our communities young people at the same time.
+It’s a great way for us to end the summer and work on our community’s young leaders at the same time.

 Speaking of ending, thought you might like to see the CLJ Evening Prayer.
 It goes across the PA every night of the summer, delivered by a different camper each time.
 I know it’s been used for at least a decade and maybe even a few years more.
 It’s a fitting way to wrap up the summer as well.